 Ritual – Supports the rabbi and cantor in planning for ritual observances.
 Responsibilities range from establishing temple kashrut policy, scheduling b’nei mitzvah, and preparing High Holy Day and Festival observances, as well as Shabbat worship.
 Contact Ed Malberg and Mike Bloomstein.

 Shivah Leaders – Coordinates volunteers to lead worship services at houses of mourning, provides training for worship leaders, and coordinates volunteers to complete a minyan (group of ten) at houses of mourning.
 Contact Rochelle Levin.

 Technology – Provides technical support for the staff and lay leadership, maintains the computer hardware and software, sound, video, and communication resources of the congregation, and evaluates new technology.
-Contact Ryan Maizel.
+Contact Amy Rubin.

-Ways and Means – Conducts fundraisers, including the annual Resource Guide and the High Holy Day Appeal and the community’s work at the 4-H Fair.
+Ways and Means – Conducts fundraisers, including the annual High Holy Day Appeal and the community’s work at the 4-H Fair.
 Contact Amy Rubin.